Employer Identification Number

 - An EIN manages personal and business finances separately: It is vital to keep your personal finances separate from business finances.
 With an EIN, you can do this easily.
 When you use an EIN, the banks, IRS, credit card companies, and others with whom you are doing business can track your business finances separately from your personal finances.

 - Reduce identity theft: Social Security Number is used by sole proprietors instead of EIN.
-But by using SSN, you are more vulnerable to identity theft.
+By using SSN, you are more vulnerable to identity theft.
 This does not mean that an EIN would eliminate your chances of falling victim to identity theft (particularly since small business is a common target), but at least your personal accounts will be safe.
 Don’t worry that you’ll need to safeguard your EIN since it is only used as a federal identifier.

 - Preserve limited liability for single-member LLCs: Do you own an LLC?
 One of the main reasons for choosing an LLC as your business entity is that you are not personally liable for the business’ obligations or debts.
 With an EIN, you can separate your business and personal liabilities.
 It helps you in preserving limited liability if your business is ever sued.
 Also, other business structures such as corporations and multi-member LLCs, which offer limited liability are required to have an EIN.

-How To Apply For EIN?
+How to Apply For EIN?

 The IRS allows you to obtain an EIN free of cost from their website.
 It means that you can easily get the EIN online.
 An entire page is dedicated to EIN application procedures.
 The process is very quick and easy.
 All you need to do is to complete the online form.
 If you apply during the working hours, i.e., from Monday to Friday between 7 a.m. and 10 p.m., you will receive the EIN immediately.
 You can also apply via mail by completing Form SS-4.

-We started offering EIN service because many of our clients didn’t want to spent their time trying to figure out what to put in the order form.
+We started offering EIN service because many of our clients didn’t want to spend their time trying to figure out what to put in the order form.
 It cost is only $25.
 We apply on your behalf and get you an EIN.

 When Do You Need A New EIN?